 Bought Awesome Fonts Pro

-As it happens, though, I haven’t implemented Awesome Font yet.
+As it happens, though, we haven’t implemented Awesome Font yet.
 I’m still testing it and other options (SVG, other font families, etc.) from a page speed (and visual) perspective.
 Anyone who likes to test page loading speed knows that it can get quite addictive, even if it is rather pointless a lot of the time.

 Bought WP Rocket